tidymodels/infer/tests/testthat/_snaps/get_confidence_interval.md

       get_confidence_interval(null_dist_theory, level = 0.95, point_estimate = obs_t)
     Condition
       Error in `get_confidence_interval()`:
       !
 The only allowable statistics for theoretical confidence intervals are "mean", "prop", "diff in means", and "diff in props".
-See the "Details" section of `?get_confidence_interval` for more details.
+See the "Details" section of `get_confidence_interval()` (`?infer::get_confidence_interval()`) for more details.

 ---